 What Are Phishing Statistics Anyway?

 Many private entities and governmental departments collect data about phishing.
-These phishing statistics are important for helping law enforcement understand the methods hackers are currently using to try to steal information.
+These phishing statistics are essential for helping law enforcement understand the methods hackers are currently using to try to steal information.
 Phishing stats also give cybersecurity companies the information they need to craft the most efficient types of defense.

 Security departments at businesses use phishing statistics to figure out the best way to educate employees and network users about ways to protect themselves and the business’ data.